You always need to promote your articles online when you write new content.

 You might have your own blog.
-But there are also many online platforms for writers to publish their articles and content.
+But there are also many online platforms for writers to publish articles and content.

 You spent a lot of time researching and writing your article, and you want people to read it.
+The best way to get readers is to promote it as much as you can.

 You might write posts for your blog, guest posts on other blogs, or publish on an online platform.